 When I’ve had to choose a direction in which to move forward, and the weight of possibilities felt totally overwhelming;

-When I’ve struggled to pinpoint what exactly I want for myself or what I want to be moving toward - in a partnership, a career, a home, or even my own inner-life.
+When I’ve struggled to pinpoint my direction, or what I want to be moving toward - whether that’s in a partnership, a career, a home, or even my own inner-life.

-From there, be willing to experiment, and give yourself permission to shift the boundaries as you need to.
-But trust that you’ve found your limit when your inner compass starts giving you those cues – and then be willing to communicate those things unapologetically to the people you love (even when it’s super hard to do so).
-That doesn’t mean there’s no room for grace or empathy in those conversations; but remember that there’s no need to apologize, to back down, or to soften your personal boundaries to satisfy anyone else.
+Be willing to experiment, and give yourself permission to shift the boundaries as you need to.
+But trust that you’ve found your limit when your inner compass starts giving you those cues — and then be willing to communicate those things unapologetically to the people you love (even when it’s super hard to do so).

 There’s absolutely still room for empathy and connection in those conversations; but remember: there’s no need to apologize, to back down, or to soften your personal boundaries to satisfy or accommodate anyone else.